Table of Contents In this article

 Refinance your home

-While you would essentially be starting over on your mortgage, you may be able to find a better interest rate on your new home loan than your original.
-You can go with traditional refinancing, in which you borrow the same amount of money as the original mortgage, or you can obtain a cash-out refinance, where you can borrow up to 80% of your home’s value through a loan larger than your original.
-You’ll receive the difference in a lump sum amount.
+While you would essentially be starting over on your mortgage, you may be able to find a better interest rate on your new home loan than your original when you refinance.
+A cash-out refinance delivers the same benefit as a reverse mortgage: the ability to access money based on your equity.

 Home equity loan

 While you’ll have to put your home down as collateral for a home equity loan, you’ll be able to borrow a lump sum of money at a fixed interest rate.
-But these types of loans come with higher interest rates.
+However, these types of loans come with higher interest rates.
 If you use the funds to make improvements or repairs on your home, you may be eligible for a mortgage interest tax deduction.

 Sell your home